rillki/humble-benchmarks/Topic submission guideline.md

 #### Motivation

 Why should the proposed benchmark be tested?
-You personal motives?
-Questions you hope find answers to by viewing benchmark results?
+Any questions you hope find answers to by viewing benchmark results?

 #### Benchmark criteria